-WAPA and the Bureau of Land Management's Wyoming State Office are co-lead agencies for the preparation of the environmental impact statement, also called the EIS.
+The Bureau of Land Management's Wyoming State Office and WAPA are co-lead agencies for the preparation of the environmental impact statement.